Our Vision for Mathematics Learning:

 - Work with grade level colleagues to use Number Talks and Routines for Reasoning to improve math teaching practices and support student learning Focus on attendance, collect and analyze data and find ways to increase student attendance.

 Math Fellows is a three-year commitment requiring school &/or district leader sponsorship.
-We meet at PSESD for a full day four times a year.
+Fellows can choose to meet at the PSESD in person for a full day four times a year and/or meet virtually in 2-hour afterschool sessions via Zoom.

-Math Fellows applications open in the spring of each year.
-Please visit the OSPI Fellows Network website for more information.
+Math Fellows applications open in the spring of each year and are open through the early fall.

 Emeritus Math Fellows